Code-Institute-Submissions/BlunchBistro/README.md

 - First i clicked on the project i wanted to have deployed.
 - Then i selected settings and scrolled down to the GitHub Pages section in options.
 - Here we must first select the source (the branch to be deployed).
-- After selecting the source i selected a theme to be used.
+- After selecting the source i saved it without choosing a theme.
-- Next was to choose a domain.
-This however is not requierd for a course project.

-The website address is:
+The website address is: https://mihai-busuioc.github.io/BlunchBistro/

 -----------------------------------------------------------